elenakacher/PetProjectOscarSandBox/README.md

 </details>

 During manual testing of the first version of the website, bugs were found, which I described in detail in the **Jira** software.
-An example of the description can be seen <a href="" target="_blank"> here</a>.
+An example of the description can be seen <a href="https://github.com/elenakacher/Project/blob/master/images/bugReports.pdf" target="_blank"> here</a>.
 I found a total of 10 bugs in the Basket section.
 7 of them were fixed in the final version of the site and 2 are marked as features.

 ## The project was implemented using
 Selenium Java Gradle IntelliJ IDEA Jenkins Jira TestLink MindMup